The EBM Tools Network connects practitioners with the knowledge of tool developers and tool application experts.

 This interaction is possible through several venues.
 For example:

-- Our popular webinar series on cutting-edge methods for conservation and management reaches more than 2,500 practitioners per year.
+- Our popular webinar series on cutting-edge methods for conservation and management reaches over 4,500 practitioners per year.

 - Since 2006, our training program has led in-person training workshops for coastal and marine decision-makers on the use of methods and tools for conservation and management.